Abhilash-Ponnachan/aws-notes/notes-overview.md

 #### AMI (Amazon Machine Image)
 An AMI provides the configuration information required to launch an instance.
 It is preconfigured with the information about the root volume, OS, software packages if any.
 When we launch an EC2 instance the first thing we do is to select an AMI which has the configurations needed for that instance.
 Components of an AMI:
-   - A template for the _Root Volume_ of teh instance, which would contain
+   - A template for the _Root Volume_ of the instance, which would contain
       - Operating System
       - Additional softwares
    - Launch permissions that control which AWS accounts can use the AMI to launch instances.